vkuskova/ICDM-GNAVAR/README.md

 ## Regenerate the result files from scratch (optional, GPU)

-For verifying that the pipeline reproduces, not just that the numbers match the saved artifacts.
+For verifying that the pipeline reproduces, not just that the numbers match the saved artifacts, continue with path B in the notebook.
+If you haven't set the GPU for path A, do so now, but all artifacts in memory will be removed and you will need to re-upload the tarball.

 The bundle's `notebooks/` folder has one notebook per experiment; each regenerates one `results/` subfolder on a GPU.
-The three synthetic experiments need no external data; the three real-data experiments need their dataset (public sources in `data/README.md`; the raw data are not redistributed).
-After regenerating, re-run the audit to re-check.
-See `BUNDLE_README.md` for step-by-step instructions and the notebook-to-folder map.
+The three synthetic experiments need no external data; the three real-data experiments need their dataset (provided in the \data folder).

 Re-running on different hardware reproduces the exact-checked quantities (recovery counts, parameter counts, rank orderings); seed- and hardware-sensitive quantities differ slightly